 The Common Core State Standards are a crucial first step.
 They raise the bar in our K-12 classrooms.

 The Common Core State Standards were developed by educators from across the country.
 Employers and higher education leaders helped determine how well our students must perform to be “college and career ready.”
-And over the course of two years governors and education chiefs from 45 states – and from both political parties – voluntarily adopted the Standards.
+Over the course of two years governors and education chiefs from 43 states – and from both political parties – voluntarily adopted the Standards.

 The Standards are as high as the best standards in any individual state and comparable to those in the highest-performing nations around the world.
 And that’s great news.
 It will mean our schools equip graduates with the skills they need to succeed.

 The future is in session in schools nationwide.
 Now we need to help give it a chance to succeed.